Faces of RIT

 As an alum of the journalism program, Manon has put into practice the storytelling platforms and opportunities She took advantage of at RIT.
 Today, Manon serves as editor-in-chief of Open Mic Rochester, an online magazine that gives a voice to Rochester’s black community.

 Improving interactions with online platforms for those with disabilities is the ultimate goal behind Huenerfauth’s research.
 By training designers to create and develop more accessible websites and mobile networks, a wider audience can connect to and benefit from these technologies.

 Happiness of employees and driving business outcomes are DeVito's main focus at Butler Till Media and Communications.
 Knowing all the work and energy she puts into driving a client's business is satisfaction in itself.

 Learning to Learn

-For Myers, who has traveled the world to photography people and places, RIT was key to preparing him to adapt to an ever changing industry.
-The skills he honed as a student – curiosity, responsibility, communication skills – has enhanced his decades-long career as a photographer.
+For Myers, who has traveled the world to photograph people and places, RIT was key to preparing him to adapt to an ever-changing industry.
+The skills he honed as a student – curiosity, responsibility, communication skills – have enhanced his decades-long career as a photographer.

 Merging Past and Present

 RIT's Cary Graphics Art Collection allows students to view printing styles and graphic art from thousands of years ago.
 In order to preserve these artifacts, Klibanow is working with other students and faculty to create a virtual viewing experience.